 Product information: rare earths

-ASM will produce a suite of separated rare earth oxides for up to 15 rare earth elements (including neodymium, praseodymium, terbium and dysprosium) in purities up to 5N (99.999%).
+ASM will produce a suite of separated rare earth oxides for up to 15 rare earth elements (including neodymium, praseodymium, terbium and dysprosium).
 A range of standard product specifications will be available, with exact chemistries and particle properties to be designed and tailored based on market demand.
 In addition to producing a standard product range, we can make products to customers' specifications under terms of the utmost confidentiality.
 Our operating demonstration plant at ANSTO (global experts in solvent extraction recovery of rare earths) enables us to produce small quantities of test material for customers.Make a product enquiry

 About rare earths